DevGbolade/taskApi/README.md

 ## **🐳 Running with Docker**

-1. Ensure Docker is installed and running
+1. Ensure Docker is installed and running.
 2. Run the API and database using Docker Compose:

    ```bash